Overriding object Members

 Angle { Degrees = 90, Minutes = 0, Seconds = 0, Name = }

-(Which also happens to be the output of Listing 9.2.)
+(This also happens to be the output of Listing 9.2.)

-Write methods such as System.Console.WriteLine() and System.Diagnostics.Trace.Write() call an object’s ToString() method7, so overriding the method often outputs more meaningful information than the default implementation.
+Write methods such as System.Console.WriteLine() and System.Diagnostics.Trace.Write() call an object’s ToString() method,7 so overriding the method often outputs more meaningful information than the default implementation.

 public override string ToString()